Legoless/Dominus/README.md

 - Code coverage generation and upload
 - Action mapping per branch (using Thalion gem)
 - Deploy only when all jobs are finished
-- Multiple scheme and target support
+- Multiple scheme and target support on Travis

 Contact
 ======